Mexico vs United States: Gerardo Martino and his ‘pretext’ for losing the League of Nations

 – PressPort (@PressPortmx) June 7, 2021

-The Tata assistant was the one who came out to show his face in the post-match conference due to the fact that Martino was sent off for an outbreak of anger in overtime, this after the referee scored a penalty against Mexico in a play starring Carlos Salcedo and Christian Pulisic.
+The Tata assistant was the one who came out to show his face in the post-match conference because Martino was sent off for an outbreak of anger in overtime, this after the referee scored a penalty against Mexico in a play starring Carlos Salcedo and Christian Pulisic.

-Theiler pointed out that Gerardo Martino ended up happy with his players for the work done on the field of play and the “promising future” that the Mexican National Team has, qualifying this game as one of the best they have had under his tenure.
+Theiler pointed out that Gerardo Martino ended up happy with his players for the work carried out on the field of play and the ‘promising future’ that the Mexican National Team has, qualifying this game as one of the best they have had under his tenure.

 “Happy with what the group did, he knows what the group can give.
 He has had one of the best games in this group and he is leaving things to correct,” said Theiler.